bradwestfall/bradwestfall/src/articles/javascript-es6-modules-with-babel.md

 };
 ```

-One thing that make exporting different in ES2015 modules is its ability to export multiple things from the same file:
+One thing that make exporting different in ES2015 modules is their ability to `export` multiple things from the same file:

 ```js
 // second-example.js